DigitalVortexLLC/racker/docs/development.md

 # Development Guide

-This guide helps you set up a development environment and contribute to RackSum.
+This guide helps you set up a development environment and contribute to Racker.

 ## Development Setup